BOXING: Paddy Barnes claims WBO European title in Belfast

 Paddy Barnes is the new WBO European Flyweight champion after beating Silvio Olteanu at the Waterfront Hall in Belfast on Saturday night

-Both fighters started slowly and Barnes started off in a controlled mannerf.
+Both fighters started slowly and Barnes started off in a controlled manner.
 It was a good round from the Belfast man against his more experienced opponent.

 Barnes boxed well in the second but a shot near the end of three minutes seemed to stagger him.

-The fourth was pretty even and Olteanu was proving to strong and determined.
+The fourth was pretty even and Olteanu was proving to be strong and determined.

 Both fighters seemed to tire a wee bit in the fifth and both of them had their moments.

-Better from Banes in that round but both guys are starting to look weary.
+Better from Banes in the seventh round but both guys are starting to look weary.

-better from Barnes in that round but his opponent keeps marching forward.
-Last two rounds will be vital.
+More from Barnes in that round but his opponent keeps marching forward.
+These last two rounds will be vital.

 The ninth was messy but Barnes was doing the quality work but Olteanu kept coming.